Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/4 - Compositional Layout/README.md

 # Compositional Layout

-You have used compositional layouts with collection views in previous lessons, but you haven't really explored their capabilities.
-Compositional layouts for collection views are powerful tools.
-They allow you to break down a layout into small components and assemble them into larger groups with a simple set of rules, and their API is general enough to cover a wide range of user interfaces for displaying large data collections.
+In previous lessons, I have used compositional layouts with collection views, but I have not fully explored their capabilities.
+Collection view compositional layouts are powerful tools.
+They allow a design to be decomposed into small components that can be assembled into larger groups with a simple set of rules, and their API is general enough to span a wide variety of user interfaces for displaying large collections of data.

-In this lesson, you will learn more about how compositional layouts work and get to know supplementary views, which allow you to add a rich layer of design to any collection view.
+In this lesson, I've delved into how compositional layouts work and supplemental views, which allow me to add a rich layer of layout to any collection view.

 ## What I Learned

-- How the elements, groups, and sections of compositional layouts work together.
+- Describe how items, groups, and sections of compositional layouts work together
-- How to use supplementary views.
+- Use supplementary views in collection views

 ## Vocabulary
 - `absolute size`: The exact size of an element or group in a compositional layout.